 Istanbul’s Famous Cats

 The cats in Turkey are famous.
 You can’t go anywhere in the Turkish world without admiring how kind and adoring Turks are to their many (many, many, many) cats.
-Since you probably can’t bring a Turkish kitty home with you (though my friend Chris actually did take an Istanbul kitty back to Canada), you can pick up some Turkish cat-themed souvenirs in their stead.
+Since you probably can’t bring a Turkish kitty home with you (though my friend Chris actually did take an Istanbul kitty back to Canada, which is clearly the best Turkish souvenir), you can pick up some cat-themed souvenirs from Istanbul in their stead.

 You can find beautiful handmade ceramic bowls, plates, vases, etc. If you’re worried about getting these home in one piece, many shops will help you by shipping them back home for you so you don’t have to worry about transporting them safely on your own.

 If your love of Turkish raki is awakened during your time in the country, you will want to bring some of this anise-flavored liquor back with you since it’s not readily available everywhere.
 You can purchase some at the duty-free store if you’re flying carryon only, or check it in your luggage.
 This is another great gift idea for folks back home since they can get a taste of Turkey that’s not always available.